This is an except from a book I am writing called “Close Call: Living in the Image of God.”

 Every morning I received a message from Salmon.
 I responded politely that in America we get lots of requests from people from India and Africa who are looking for someone to scam.
 My heart wasn’t going to fall victim to a potential scam.

 I also told Salmon my wife and I are supporting other ministries and not in a position to provide financial support to another ministry.
-For some reason, he thought I was someone he should continue to reach out to for friendship, prayer, and financial support.
+For some reason, he thought I was someone he should continue to communicate with for friendship, prayer, and financial support.

 He asked me to visit his ministry and consider being someone who would rally others in my area around their needs.